paxfeline/hearsay/build-journal.md

 ### First Corollary

 It's a pretty straightforward extension of the ideas above to allow any HTML element to respond to broadcasts.
-To enable this, Hear-Say has the `broadcast` function also send messages to elements with a `data-consumer` attribute.
+To enable this, hearsay has the `broadcast` function also send messages to elements with a `data-consumer` attribute.
 This attribute should contain code for a function with the parameters `self`, `data`, and `recipient` (same as the `react` method described above).
 The `self` parameter will reference the HTML element receiving the message.

 ### Second: Inline JavaScript